 “…to those who are selfishly ambitious and do not obey the truth, but obey unrighteousness, wrath and indignation.
 There will be tribulation and distress for every soul of man who does evil …” (Romans 2:8-9).

 But Paul didn’t stop with the BAD NEWS of Romans 2.
 He wanted us to get the full picture – to see what a hopeless fix we’re in.
-So he spelled it out for dense humanity by delivering to us the BAD, BAD NEWS of Romans 3: 10-18.
+So, he spelled it out for dense humanity by delivering to us the BAD, BAD NEWS of Romans 3: 10-18.
 “There is no one righteous,” he declared, “not even one.”
 Uh oh.

 It’s obvious, though, that human conscience is not a reliable guide.
 Even mass murderers who have sanctioned rape and torture do not necessarily consider themselves to be bad people!
 Pol Pot was interviewed by the Associated Press October of 1997.
 Pot, if you recall, was the Cambodian dictator who was responsible for the death of between one and two million of his own people in the 1970s and the torture of countless others.
 Was he sorry?
 Not Pot.
 He defended his ordering of the executions of his political opponents, although he did admit that his regime had “made mistakes.”
 “But my conscience is clear,” he said.
 “You can look at me – am I a savage person?”
 Is the Pope Catholic?
 Yes.
 Pol, you are a savage person if there ever was one, even if you do look just like somebody’s brother.
-I am one “kettle” who doesn’t mind calling Pot black, I guess.
+We are “kettles” who doesn’t mind calling Pot black, I guess.

-Yet, Pot impressed me with his insight that his best chance for escaping the judgment of the world and any consequent punishment for his crimes was to get us to look at him.
+Yet, Pot impressed us with his insight that his best chance for escaping the judgment of the world and any consequent punishment for his crimes was to get us to look at him.
 Why is that?
 Human beings make most of their judgments by what their eyes tell them.
 Nevertheless, the problem is that one’s character, whether good or evil, is not stamped upon one’s features, and we are notoriously fooled by the way folks appear to us!

 Well, back to the BAD, BAD NEWS of the book of Romans.
 Paul wrote in Romans 3:19-20 that, because we do not meet the righteous requirements of the law, all of us are accountable to God.
-We all are silenced – there is nothing we can say on our behalf.
-We cannot point to the greater misdeeds of others as any excuse, because it doesn’t make a dime’s worth of difference who is farther from the mark.
+We all are silenced before God – there is nothing we can say on our behalf.
+We cannot point to the greater misdeeds of others as any excuse because it doesn’t make a dime’s worth of difference who is further from the mark.
 If God were to leave it at that – that the good will be blessed with heaven while the bad will be tormented in hell – none of us would have any more hope than Pol Pot, Hitler, John Gacy or Ted Bundy, since none of us is good, and all of us are bad.
 We can neither earn heaven nor avoid hell by anything we have done or can do.

 Jesus is not only fully God, but He is fully man as well.
 Jesus alone, out of all humanity is truly good – sinlessly perfect.
 Think of the life He lived on earth in the context of the passage we’ve been looking at in Romans chapter 3.
 Jesus was righteous, He had understanding, He persevered in doing good – steadfastly, constantly, continuously, and always.
 He deserves heaven, and He is, in fact, the only person who does.
 Yet, He left heaven in order to rescue the helpless likes of you and me.

-That is why I call Romans 3:21-26 the GOOD, GOOD NEWS.
+That is why we call Romans 3:21-26 the GOOD, GOOD NEWS.
 Paul wrote about the “righteousness from God” that we can receive by faith alone, without regard to our deeds.
 God has offered to give us, as a free gift, the very righteousness of His Son.
 In return, we give Him the only thing we have to offer Him – nothing.
 That’s a good trade, friends, so please do not neglect to receive God’s gift of righteousness.

 A gift offered can be a gift refused.
 What do we do with this righteousness once we do receive it?
 We put it on, just like a beautiful garment, and “wear” it.
 When God looks at us from that day forward, He sees us “clothed” in the righteousness of His Son, and He credits that righteousness to our account as though we had earned it ourselves.
 God’s Son already has been voluntarily punished for our sins, so we are released from captivity when we take God up on His amazing offer.
 Furthermore, not only are we released from bondage, but we who were enemies of God are now at peace with Him.